CAFapi/caf-common/config-decoder/README.md

 }
 ```

-Which in its project specifies a META-INF/services resource file 'com.hpe.caf.api.Decoder' containing;
+Which in its project specifies a META-INF/services resource file 'com.github.cafapi.Decoder' containing;

 ```
-com.hpe.decoders.TestDecoder
+com.amce.decoders.TestDecoder
 ```

 The `CAF_CONFIG_DECODER` variable should be set to `TestDecoder` to load that Decoder implementation.